userclassgit/userclassgit/README.md

 ===================
 Check Out 🔥[MY BEST GITHUB REPOS](https://github.com/stars/userclassgit/lists/my-best-projects)🔥
 ----------------------------
-The link above will send you to a list of my best repos. **All of them were designed by me either in Figma or Sketch.** I built most of these projects myself.
+Click on the blue text above and it will take you to a list of my best repos. **All of them were designed by me either in Figma or Sketch.** I built most of these projects myself.
 But there are also a few group projects on the list.

 A Little Bit About Myself
 ----------------------------